 If you’re in the Yacht Club, you will have access to a more exclusive dining area with a different and allegedly elevated experience.

 As far as the complimentary dining goes, the food is unfortunately not great.
 This is a common complaint among passengers.
-It leaves a lot to be desired and left us wondering things like … why would they offer a steak if it’s inedible?
+It leaves a lot to be desired and leaves us wondering things like … why would they offer a steak if it’s inedible?
 Just don’t have it on the menu if it can’t be prepared properly.
 I saw quite a bit of food waste, which is my biggest “personal issue”pet peeve” with cruising, but that could be curbed if the food served wasn’t just downright bad.
 A smaller menu with better food would go a long way to improving customer satisfaction and reducing food waste.

 That’s not to say that there aren’t some decent things on the menus, but largely our group felt like the main dining rooms on the MSC Meraviglia failed at many basic items.